cran-task-views/MetaAnalysis/MetaAnalysis.md

     provide both the non-parametric method suggested by Begg and Mazumdar and a range of regression tests modelled after the approach of Egger.
--   `r pkg("xmeta")` provides a method in the context of multivariate meta-analysis.
 -   `r pkg("metamisc")` provides funnel plots and tests for asymmetry.
 -   `r pkg("puniform")` provides methods using only the